tc39/eshost/README.md

   * **capabilities.platform**
   * **capabilities.version**
 * **webdriverServer**: for `remote` host only; URL of the WebDriver server to which commands should be issued
+* **noKeepAlive**: for `remote` host only; controls whether a WebDriver command is sent with each script evaluation; defaults to `false`

+##### "Keep Alive" signal

+Some WebDriver service providers consider long-running sessions with no WebDriver traffic as "timed out," and they may subsequently destroy such sessions.
+Because `eshost` circumvents the WebDriver protocol to execute scripts (using a separate WebSocket channel rather than the WebDriver "Execute Script" command) sessions that are actually active may be interpreted as "timed out."
+To avoid this, `eshost`'s WebDriver agent sends a "Get URL" WebDriver command prior to each script execution and discards the result.

+This behavior can be disabled via the `noKeepAlive` option.

 ### Agent API
 #### initialize(): Promise<void>